🔥

 • EA & AIS do not have a monopoly on effectiveness, altruism, truth, importance

-• places I draw these from: startups, Catholicism
+• other places I learn from: startups, Catholicism, rationality,